THINKING AND THE 7 SYSTEM

 This level of thinking usually does not develop in a human being until after puberty, and sometimes not at all.

 Many people have some difficulty with this level of thinking.
 This can be due to impaired nutrition, drug use including medical drugs, trauma, or perhaps other reasons such as impatience.
 The latter is a factor because one must reason through a number of steps to reach the right conclusion.

 Aberrations of level-four thinking.
-One can still have wrong premises and/or illogical steps in their thinking.
+One can still have wrong premises and/or illogical steps in one’s thinking.
 These lead to incorrect conclusions.
 In other cases, one may have the right conclusions, but may distrust and thus ignore them if they don’t fit with preconceived notions or ideologies.

-Others want to do away with all of industrial society because it causes pollution, not figuring into their thinking all the benefits of burning coal or oil, for example.
+For example, some militant environmentalists want to do away with all of industrial society because it causes pollution, not figuring into their thinking all the benefits of burning coal or oil, for example.